Boellis/prehab/README.md

 ```
 cd frontend
 ```
-2. Install Axios by running the following command in your terminal:
+2. Install Axios and Firebase by running the following command in your terminal:
 ```
 npm install axios
+npm install firebase
 ```
 3. Install Node dependencies by running the following in the terminal:
 ```